 Planning and Designing your Homebuilt Computer

-Like any other worthwhile endeavor, designing and building a new PC begins with planning.
+Like anything else worth doing, designing and building a new PC begins with planning.
 Proper planning prevents rushed trips to the computer store in the middle of the assembly process, as well as problems with incompatible parts or not having the right tools when you need them.
 By the time you're ready to assemble your computer, you need to have worked all of these things out.

 There are many factors to be considered when designing a homebuilt computer.
 The most important among these are:

 It would be nice if we never had to worry about how much things cost; but for most of us, that's not the case.
 So the first step in planning your new PC should be to set a budget.
 Decide how much you can afford to spend on the entire project.
 Later on, you can use this budget to help you make decisions about individual components.

 I live in a big house in the country.
 I can have as big a computer as I want.
 But if you live in an apartment, small room, or other small place, you probably want a small computer.
 I suggest you take a look at the Intel Nuc platform.
 It's a lot of computing power packed in a small package.
 It saves a lot of electricity, too.
 Be careful with the graphics, though.
 If you're a gamer or use video-intensive software, a Nuc probably isn't the right choice for you.